 Jim Harrison was known for both hitting hard and taking hard hits.
 Perhaps the most feared of Harrison’s skills was his judo techniques.
 There were no rules against throws or takedowns in those days and the karate fighters who had often not learned how to fall feared a Jim Harrison who frequently dumped them onto the mat (or, more usually, the concrete) in the middle of a match.
 He was also noted for impressive and dangerous breaking feats, including chopping and shattering a bottle full of gasoline with a lit wick that would erupt into a ball of flame.
 Perhaps his most legendary feat of toughness was when, as a police officer, he was ambushed by an ex-con who came out of a bathroom stall and fired point blank at Harrison.
 Harrison managed to subdue his attacker before passing out from his wounds.

 Harrison holds many honors including being elected as a member of the elite USKA Trias International Society.
 He has been named to several Halls of Fame and listed as a top fighter in many publications.
 His students have included not only many karate champions but members of the U.S. special forces.
-Semi-retired, he continues to teach his own system, Bushidoakn, in Montana.
+He oversees his own system, Bushidoakn, in Montana.

 FRED “Whirlwind” WREN

 Fred Wren earned his “whirlwind” nickname because he was unstoppable in the ring.
 Equally skillful with kicks and punches Wren would come at you until the referees pulled him off.
 An early black belt of Allen Steen, Wren took over the East Dallas location of Steen’s Texas Karate Institute and dubbed it “The House of Wren.”
 Those words were actually painted on the crossbars of the heavy bag frame at the back of the dojo, a not too subtle warning to all who entered whose “house” it was.